skrey/yellow-extensions/features/command/README.md

 Command 0.8.16
 ==============
-Run commands in a terminal window.
+Make your website at the command line.

 <p align="center"><img src="command-screenshot.png?raw=true" width="794" height="478" alt="Screenshot"></p>

-## How to run a command
+## How to use the command line

 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php` to show available commands.